jrcollado1987/generator-kendo-mobile/README.md

 ```

 ### List
 Generates list and inserts in the selected view.
-The list data is hard-coded with 3 items for now.
+You can choose the data source type - everlive, OData or REST and configure it with the appropriate options.

 Example:
 ```bash